(30) Article

 > "Indeed, those who have said, "Our Lord is Allah " and then remained on a right course..."
 (Ha-Mim As-Sajdah: 30)

-Faith is not just a declaration, but staying firm in the face of adversity and trial is true steadfastness and bravery.
+Faith is not just a declaration, but staying firm in the face of adversity and trials is true steadfastness and bravery.

-> "Worship in the time of turmoil is like migrating to me."
+> "Worship in the time of turmoil is like emigrating to me."
 (Sahih Muslim)

-"Worship in the time of turmoil is like migrating to me."
+"Worship during times of turmoil is like emigrating to me."

 When misguidance is common, staying firm on faith is the greatest sacrifice.

-The one who abandons faith snatches the light from his book of deeds.
+The one who abandons faith takes away the light from his book of deeds.

 > (Al-Hadid: 12-13)